 The 2016 season was a big improvement.
 We went 6-14 in conference (12-21 overall) and reached the LSC tournament for the first time in three years.
 We put three players on the All-Conference team and one received Academic All-Conference recognition.
 As you’d expect in this situation, we had some good matches and some bad ones.
 We played I think three teams ranked in the Top 25.

 The 2017 season for MSU saw the program continue on its upward trajectory, though with some disappointments along the way.
 Not usual in turnaround situations.
-Still, it was a remarkable season that began with a team trip to Buenos Aires, Argentina (for which I lead the organization).
+Still, it was a remarkable season that began with a team trip to Buenos Aires, Argentina (for which I led the organization).

 We improved to 7-13 in conference (15-16 overall).
 Alas, that wasn’t quite good enough to make the conference tournament again as it was kind of a crazy season for the league.
 Even still, we improved to 16th in the NCAA South Central Region rankings, up from 20th in 2016 (out of 33 teams).
 We played 5 national ranked teams and won sets in those matches on three different occasions.
 One of our wins was a big one over West Texas A&M. It was the first ever time MSU beat WT (35th attempt).

 At the start of the Spring 2018 semester the MSU head coach announced her resignation for family reasons.
 I took over as acting head coach until a new coach was named, which was basically the whole term.
+I did not get the head job, so I left the university.

 Feel free to connect